" Real Talk for Real Answers "

 Dr. Gooden has written numerous articles directed at the general public including, Suicide, Attempted Suicide, and Parasuicide Among Afrikan-Americans, Does Milk Do a Body Good?, and Developing Positive Self-Concepts She is currently writing a sequel to her book, A Single Bracelet Does Not Jingle: Empowering Afrikan Men and Women for Success.
 She is the co-author of a book chapter African Americans, European Americans, and Pathological Stereotypes: An African-Centered Perspective in Psychology of Culture.
 She is currently working on a book addressing cultural competency for those who work with African Americans.

 Dr. Ayo has written grants totaling over five million dollars for recruitment/retention, disability training, wellness, and training in South Africa.
 Dr. Gooden is blessed to be married to Dr. Warren Gooden (Lincoln alum), a chemist and a full professor at Cheyney University, who has submitted a patent on an extract for the treatment of herpes and shingles.
-They have two wonderful and equally brilliant sons (graduates of West Chester East High School), Amon Gooden, B.S. in Physics with minors in Pre-Engineering and Mathematics from The Lincoln University now in Aerospace Engineering at the University of Cincinnati and author of Check This Out.
-Brandon Gooden, B.A. in Political Science from Cheyney University, will enter Temple’s Law School in the fall of 2015.
+They have two wonderful and equally brilliant sons (graduates of West Chester East High School), Amon Gooden, B.S . in Physics with minors in Pre-Engineering and Mathematics from The Lincoln University now in Aerospace Engineering at the University of Cincinnati and author of Check This Out.
+Brandon Gooden, B.A. earned his degree in Political Science from Cheyney University.
 Dr. Ayo was born in Louisville, Kentucky and grew up in Lorain, Ohio.
 Dr. Ayo is the proud daughter of Mr. Lorenzo Casey, Sr. and Mrs. Marilee J. Casey.
 Dr. Ayo reports that her greatest accomplishments have been the success of her sons in this challenging society and the personal relationships she has developed with students, mentees and clients who have persisted and excelled personally, academically, and professionally.

 "When spider webs come together, they can catch a lion"